Mean-field model for a mixture of biaxial nematogens and dipolar nanoparticles: The LGMSZ-B model

 where $A$, $B$ and $U$ are coupling parameters, with $A>0$, the sum is performed over pairs $(i,j)$ of neighboring sites $i$ and $j$ in the lattice, and the quantities $\bm{\Omega}_{i}\equiv \frac{3}{2}\left(\bm{\mathrm{q}}_{i}+\frac{\Delta}{3}\bm{\mathrm{b}}_{i}\right)$ and $\bm{\Theta}_{j}=\frac{3}{2}\bm{\mathrm{d}}_{j}$ are second-rank tensors associated with a nematogen at site $i$ and a dipolar NP at site $j$, respectively.
 By resorting to a simplified view of a biaxial nematogen as a rectangular platelet, the biaxiality parameter $\Delta$ can be interpreted in terms of the sides of the platelet, so that $\Delta=0$ corresponds to a ``rod-like'' object, $\Delta=3$ to a ``disk-like'' object and $\Delta=1$ to a maximally biaxial object \cite{nascimento2015maier}.
 In this paper, we restrict ourselves to the cases $0\leqslant\Delta\leqslant3$.

-Instead of working with continuous orientational states, we follow the Zwanzig prescription~\cite{zwanzig1963first} in assuming that the principal axes of a nematogen and the dipolar axes are restricted to align in the directions of the Cartesian axes.
-Although it can lead to quantitative discrepancies and to some unphysical features in the limit of highly anisometric particles \cite{Straley1972,Shundyak2004} with excluded-volume interactions, this approximation has been applied in different contexts to soft-core interacting models \cite{de1986reentrant, do2010statistical,do2011phase,liarte2012enhancement, nascimento2015maier,sauerwein2016lattice,nascimento2016lattice, petri2018field,rodrigues2020magnetic,dosSantos2021}, leading to qualitative results which fully agree with continuous versions of the corresponding models when a comparison is possible.
+Furthermore, as already discussed in the Introduction, instead of working with continuous orientational states, we follow the Zwanzig prescription in assuming that the principal axes of a nematogen and the dipolar axes are restricted to align in the directions of the Cartesian axes.
 Note that, for zero isotropic interaction ($U=0$) and intrinsically uniaxial molecules ($\Delta=0$), Eq.\,(\ref{eq:model}) reduces to a discretized version of the continuous model introduced by A. N. Zakhlevnykh \textit{et al.}~\cite{zakhlevnykh2016simple} for suspensions of anisometric particles in nematic liquid crystals (with a rescaling of energies, as our parameters $A$ and $B$ would be respectively equivalent to $\sqrt{3/2}A$ and $\sqrt{3/2}B$ in the units of Ref.~\cite{zakhlevnykh2016simple}).

 In order to make analytic progress in the problem defined by Eq.\,(\ref{eq:model}), we resort to a mean-field (MF) treatment, which is equivalent to considering the fully-connected Hamiltonian

 where the sums over pairs of neighboring sites are replaced by sums over all pairs of sites, and factors of $1/N$ are included to ensure that energy is extensive.
 In this problem, $N=N_m+N_d$ is the number of objects (nematogens and dipolar NPs) of the binary mixture.
 It is then convenient to consider the formalism of the grand canonical ensemble, where the numbers of nematogens and of dipolar NPs may fluctuate due to the coupling to a particle reservoir~\cite{nascimento2015maier, do2010statistical, rodrigues2020magnetic}.
 Thus, we must determine the grand partition function